sunyumail93/PipeSmRNAseq/README.md

 conda install -n pipesmrnaseq -c conda-forge r-base conda install -n pipesmrnaseq -c bioconda mirdeep2

+#If using mirdeep2 to run miRNA prediction (not included in the pipeline), create an env:
+conda create --name mirdeep2
+conda install -n mirdeep2 -c bioconda mirdeep2=2.0.1.2

 #Create another env for multiqc if you haven't done this before, due to the conflict with pipesmrnaseq:
 conda create --name multiqc_env conda install -n multiqc_env -c bioconda multiqc